Illinois Unclaimed Property Finder Application

 Do I need a license to act as a finder in Illinois?

 Yes.
-Anyone who wants to act as a finder in Illinois must have a valid license issued by the State Treasurer.
+Anyone who acts as a finder in Illinois must have a valid finder’s license issued by the Illinois State Treasurer.

-What are the basic qualifications for getting a finder license?
+What are the basic qualifications for getting a finder’s license?

 What documents and fees are required to apply?